 Microbial Source TrackingThis DNA-based research is a novel diagnostic tool which helps us to identify the source of organisms found in the water, such as bacteria, and determine whether they are naturally occurring or the result of human interaction, such as failing septic systems or combined sewer overflows from municipal systems (CSO).
 Where has this technique been used?
 The final report , released in 2016, shows that contaminant levels in the Township’s water from birds and pets are well below detectable water quality standard limits for Ontario, and for humans they are are also well within acceptable limits.
 The population should be confident that the systems the Township currently has in place are working well.

-Standardizing water quality protocols contributes to more efficient and effective management decisions in safeguarding water quality.
+Looking into emerging water quality issues and finding efficient monitoring tools to help drive effective management decisions in safeguarding water quality.

 Future Objectives:1.
-Work with partners and Eastern Georgian Bay communities to educate about key learnings and protocols that built upon GBF work with the Georgian Bay Township.
+Revolutionize water quality measurement in Georgian Bay.
+Partnering with 3 Canadian universities, Georgian Bay Forever is excited to announce the purchase of the first Canadian Autonomous Underwater Vehicle (AUV) which would drastically improve water quality data measurement.
+To learn more about the research in Georgian Bay by the University of Guelph that Georgian Bay Forever is funding, please visit this link.
+4. Continue to work with partners and Eastern Georgian Bay communities to educate about key learnings and protocols that built upon GBF work with the Georgian Bay Township.
 The final recommendations are outlined in the final report Enclosed Bays an Inland Lakes Phosphorus Monitoring Guideline, coordinated by GBBR and Environment Canada.

 - Townships, ratepayer associations and volunteers should join the Lake Partner Program (LPP) administered by the Ontario Ministry of Environment and Climate Change.
 Learn more about the LPP and/or to register at http://desc.ca/programs/LPP.